MrR0807/Notes/understanding-parquet-file.md

 #### Kafka

 ### Transform

 Once data is in the application there are numerious ways how one can map incoming data into Parquet file.
 To write into Parquet file, there are three things requered:
 * Parquet file schema;
-* Data to parquet file;
+* Data to parquet file in read form;
 * `ParquetWriter`

 #### Construct Parquet File Schema

-Parquet format is defined in both Parquet Documentation and in Github.
+Parquet format is defined in both Parquet Documentation and in parquet-format Github repository.
 Neither is a good place for a beginner.
 There are bits and pieces around the internet which try to explain the format, but it is not nearly enough.
 On this particular topic - in a different section.

 ##### Define Parquet Schema explicitly

+The simplest and most straightforward approach is to construct Parquet schema by hand.
+This might get more complicated if nested structures are introduced due to

 ```java
 MessageType schema = MessageTypeParser.parseMessageType("""